Delegated portfolio management with random default: Numerical solutions

-In this subsection we will discuss the experiments with a bounded default time.
-In particular, we deployed a simple feed-forward NN, with 3d inputs, 1d outputs, 8 hidden layers each with 32 neurons.
-The learning rate was piece-wise linear, we were sampling $5000$ points uniformly and $400$ between terminal and boundary points.
-In order to capture the effect of skewness, we decided to have a default time of the beta family, with varying parameters to capture different skewness levels.
-We worked with \texttt{Beta}$(2, 4)$,\texttt{Beta}$(1, 1)$ (i.e a uniform distribution), and a \texttt{Beta}$(4, 2)$.
-Of course, the exploding compensator $\lambda$ was computed but capped, and since the intervals of our study was from $(0, 10)$ in terms of wealth, we opted to cap the compensator process to $10000$.
+In particular, we deployed a simple feed-forward neural network (NN), with $3$-d inputs, $1$-d outputs, $8$ hidden layers each with $32$ neurons.
+The learning rate was piecewise linear, we were sampling $8192$ points uniformly and $2048$ between terminal and boundary points.
+Our first objective is to understand how the \emph{shape} of the default distribution influences the optimal control structure.
+Since skewness plays a particularly important role in determining when default is more likely to occur, we focus on the Beta$(a,b)$ family on $[0,T]$, which allows us to adjust the parameters $(a,b)$ to generate different skewness profiles.
+In this way we can systematically test how early-default–heavy versus late-default–heavy scenarios affect the dynamic incentives encoded in $U$, $Z^X$, and $\Gamma^X$.
+We worked with Beta$(2, 4)$, Beta$(1, 1)$ (i.e., a uniform distribution), and Beta$(4, 2)$.
+Of course, the exploding compensator $\lambda$ was computed but capped.
 The market has a positive drift of $10\%$ with a volatility of $30\%$.
 In particular, we will show as an example the calculations for the symmetric beta random variable, which is, in fact, a uniform distribution.
-Consider for example $\tau$ being uniformly distributed on $[0,1]$.
+Consider, for example, $\tau$ being uniformly distributed on $[0,1]$.
 We recall that

 Since we assume independence of $\tau$ from the filtration, we have as $\tau \sim U(0,1)$.
 Consequently,

 Using \cite[Proposition 4.4]{el2010happens}, by defining

 we have